codesapienbe/pollinexus/docs/NOTEBOOK-SPEECH-NOTES.md

 - Fill domain-informed defaults (e.g., plant_species → Air_Sampling)
 - Feature engineering: native_bee, month, time_of_day
 - Validation prints: cleaned shape, missing count = 0 (or expected minimal)

+#### Cell 4 Output Evaluation

+>> ✅ **Data Cleaning Results**: The output should show a step-by-step progress report: "1️⃣ Converting Data Types" with confirmation messages about date conversion and binary variables.
+"2️⃣ Handling Missing Values" should show how we filled in missing data with domain-appropriate values.
+"3️⃣ Feature Engineering" should confirm creation of new variables like 'native_bee', 'month', and 'time_of_day'.
+"4️⃣ Data Validation" should show the final cleaned dataset shape and confirm zero missing values remaining.
+The final table should show a sample of cleaned data with the new variables.

+**💡 Simple Explanation**: This output is like a "cleaning checklist" that shows us everything we've accomplished!
+It's similar to how a chef might go through a checklist: "✅ Checked all ingredients", "✅ Washed vegetables", "✅ Prepped cooking tools", "✅ Ready to cook".
+Each step shows us that our data is getting cleaner and more organized, and the final table shows us what our "cleaned ingredients" look like now that they're ready for use!

 ### 2.4 Exploratory Data Analysis (EDA)
 >>